 Let ’em fight it out.

 It’s supposed to be hard, Hudson.

 Maybe it was Frank Hague.

-So they would fight it out on Tuesday, Stack and DeGise, with vibes kicking around on both sides, the latter riding the June 5th wins and arguably the naturally self correcting strains of the organization, but no one really entirely certain of the outcome as turnout became the main topic of conversation.
+So they would fight it out on Tuesday, Stack and DeGise, with vibes kicking around on both sides, the latter riding the June 5th wins and arguably the naturally self-correcting strains of the organization, as turnout became the main topic of conversation.
 Whichever mobilized army had the bigger footprint on that high school beachhead would win.

 - Albio Sires